LEEClab/small_mammal_dispersal_model/README.md

-# small_mammal_dispersal_model
+# Individual-based model for modeling small mammal dispersal

+Authors: Erika, ....

-A model for simulating the dispersal patterns of Didelphis and other small mammals
+A model for simulating the dispersal patterns of Didelphis and other small mammals.

-By Erika et al.
+# Usage

+# Citation ....